JavaScript is required

 The goal is to reach a point where you're not "studying" anymore.
 You're just watching shows you like, reading things you're interested in, and talking about topics you care about.
 The fact that it's all in another language becomes secondary.

-Anyway, if you want to make immersion way more practical, Migaku's browser extension lets you look up words instantly while watching shows or reading articles online.
+Anyway, if you want to make immersion way more practical, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles online.
 You can create flashcards directly from what you're watching, which is pretty much perfect for immersion learning.
 There's a 10-day free trial if you want to check it out.

 Learn Languages with Migaku